De | En

 Economic Journal

-(Deutsch) We propose a dynamic model of neighbourhood watch schemes.
-While the state chooses punishment levels, apprehension of criminals depends on the watchfulness of citizens...
+We propose a dynamic model of neighbourhood watch schemes.
+While the state chooses punishment levels, apprehension of criminals depends on the watchfulness of citizens.
+We show that, contrary to standard intuition, crime levels can increase in punishments.
+This is because...

 Relationships between leader and follower organizational identification and implications for follower attitudes and behaviour